Multiple Different Black Box Explanations for Image Classifiers: The Algorithm

 The high-level structure of the algorithm is presented in \Cref{fig:algorithm}, and the pseudo-code is in \Cref{algo:multiple_explanations}.
 We discuss each component in more detail below.

-The $\mathit{RANK}$ procedure in Line~\ref{line:rank} of~\Cref{algo:multiple_explanations} constructs a $\mathit{pixel\_ranking}$, which is a ranking of the pixels of the input image~$x$.
-While any pixel ranking mechanism can be used (e.g., an SFL-based ranking in~\citet{sun2020explaining} or \lime or \shap heatmaps), the quality and the granularity of the final results depend on the quality and the granularity of the ranking.
-We implemented and tested \multideepcover with causal responsibility-based ranking described in CKS.
+The $\mathit{CAUSAL\_RANK}$ procedure in Line 3 of~\Cref{algo:multiple_explanations} constructs a $\mathit{pixel\_ranking}$, which is a ranking of the pixels of the input image~$I$ by their causal responsibility.
+We use the algorithm in~\cite{chockler2024} as the basis for producing this landscape.
 The number of required explanations is given as an input parameter to the procedure, as the total number of explanations can be exponential (see \Cref{lemma:number}).

-The $\mathit{Floodlight}$ procedure called in Line~\ref{line:fl} is described in~\Cref{algo:floodlight}.
-It replaces the greedy explanation generation in~\deepcover with a spatially delimited stochastic hill climb.
-In contrast to most hill-climb-based algorithms that look for the global maximum, we search for \emph{local maxima}, as these are likely to correspond to explanations.
-The global maximum usually matches the explanation computed by \deepcover, though it is not guaranteed.
-The function $\mathit{initialize}$ in Line~\ref{line:init} creates a floodlight of radius $r$ at a random position over the image $x$.
-We call the model on this masked image.
-If the initial size of the floodlight, $\mathcal{F}$, is too small to encompass an explanation, before taking a random step, $\mathcal{F}$ expands in position a fixed number of times.
-If this increased flooding still does not result in an explanation, the floodlight takes a random step, returning to its original radius.
-This random step is mediated by an objective function.
-By default, \multideepcover uses the mean of the responsibility of the pixels under the floodlight.
+The $\mathit{Search}$ procedure called in Line~\ref{line:fl} is described in~\Cref{algo:searchlight}.
+It replaces the greedy explanation generation in~\rex with a modified stochastic hill climb.
+In contrast to most hill-climb-based algorithms that look for the global maximum, we specifically search for \emph{local maxima}, on the assumption that these are likely to correspond to explanations.
+The function $\mathit{initialize}$ in Line~\ref{line:init} creates a `searchlight', $\mathcal{F}$, of radius $r$ at a random position over the image $I$.
+The intuition is that only the pixels under $\mathcal{F}$ are exposed to the model (all other pixels being set to a baseline value).

-Once an explanation is found, \multideepcover performs a local ablation {\it drain} (see the appendix for details).
+If $\mathcal{F}$ contains an explanation (\ie the exposed pixels already have the required classification), we invoke the \emph{minimize} procedure to remove redundant pixels (Line~6).
+The reason for potential redundancy is that $\mathcal{F}$ may have included too many pixels by virtue of its circular shape.
+The \emph{minimize} procedure consists of obtaining the responsibility ranking of all pixels inside $\mathcal{F}$, setting all those pixels outside $\mathcal{F}$ to responsibility $0$, and using the greedy algorithm from~\cite{chockler2024} to add in pixels based on their responsibility.
+The stopping condition is the desired classification.
+This process is guaranteed to succeed because $\mathcal{F}$ already contains \emph{at least} the sufficient pixels.
+Pixels with $0$ responsibility are never added to an explanation.

+A randomly placed searchlight might not contain an explanation, either due to its size or to its location.
+Rather than changing the location of $\mathcal{F}$ immediately, we first increase its size.
+If we start too small, we might miss all explanations (that is, $\mathcal{F}$ would never be large enough to capture all the necessary pixels).
+The number of expansions and size of expansion are controlled by hyperparameters.